ashhitch/wp-graphql-yoast-seo/README.md

 composer require ashhitch/wp-graphql-yoast-seo
 ```

+## V4 breaking change

+Plugin now requires at least Yoast 14.0.0

+## V3 breaking change

+Image urls are now returned as `mediaItem` type.

+This applies to `twitterImage` and `opengraphImage`

 ## Usage

-To query for the Yoast Data as the seo object to your query:
+To query for the Yoast Data simply add the seo object to your query:

 ```
 {